 -

-The credit reporting agencies (CRA) are separate entities and maintain
+No. The credit reporting agencies (CRAs) are independent entities and each

-on the bureaus which you submit data and have a reporting agreement with.
+you submit data to and have an active reporting agreement with.

 -